STATE TAX COMMISSION OF MISSOURI

 In any county or the City of St. Louis, the owner of the subject property may appeal directly to the STC where the assessor fails to notify him of an initial assessment or an increase in assessment from the previous year prior to 30 days before the deadline for filing an appeal to the BOE, including instances in which real property was transferred and the prior owner was notified.
 12 CSR 30-3.010(1)(B)(1).

-In this appeal, the parties did not dispute that Complainant did not receive notice that the subject property would be placed on the tax assessment rolls 30 days before the deadline for filing an appeal with the BOE passed; thus, direct appeal to the STC under these circumstances was proper.
+In this appeal, the parties do not dispute that Complainant did not receive notice that the subject property would be placed on the tax assessment rolls 30 days before the deadline for filing an appeal with the BOE passed; thus, direct appeal to the STC under these circumstances was proper.

 Basis of Assessment